zuzuleinen/watson/README.md

 # watson

-`watson` is your personal assistant from your terminal.
+Tired of switching from terminal to GPT on browser? `watson` is your personal assistant from your terminal.

+Using GPT under the hood, `watson` makes sure you're staying focused in the terminal.

 ## Requirements